 - a.
-Fittings for use with sanitary waste/soil and vent piping are to be coated, cast iron, no-hub type with Husky type heavy duty couplings of stainless steel band with neoprene sleeve. - b.
+Fittings for use with sanitary waste/soil and vent piping are to be coated, cast iron, no-hub type. - 1) No hub couplings shall have stainless steel bands with neoprene sleeve.
+Contractor has option to install Husky type heavy duty couplings. - b.
 Fittings for use with domestic water piping are to be wrought copper solder joint ANSI B16.22. - c.
-All pipe and fittings are to be domestically manufactured.
+All pipe and fittings are to be domestically manufactured. - 4.
+Thermometer wells shall be dry type and have heat conductive paste installed.